 Due to the complicated nature of human movement, it’s possible for a detector to think there’s been a fall when there hasn’t.
 If it’s raised a fall alert either incorrectly, or when the individual has recovered, the wearer should be able to cancel the alert.

 Not every fall detector comes with GPS location, but it’s a useful addition to consider.
-For example, something like the Find-me Tunstall watch means that if anything goes wrong and your loved one cannot notify you or Tunstall’s help centre where they are, real-time tracking will ensure that they are located and cared for.
+For example, having a mobile personal alarm means that if anything goes wrong and your loved one cannot notify you or Tunstall’s help centre where they are, real-time tracking will ensure that they are located and cared for.